 Days Ten and Eleven:

-Cute Khiva with its labyrinth-like network of winding narrow streets, adorable tearooms, and breathtaking Islamic architecture captures the hearts of many of those who visit it.
+Khiva is a cute compact Silk Road city.
+It boasts a labyrinth-like network of winding narrow streets, adorable tearooms, and breathtaking Islamic architecture.
+Khiva captures the hearts of many of those who visit it.

-“Itchan Kala” relates to Khiva’s walled old town which is incredibly well-preserved and feels almost like stepping into a movie set or a scene from Aladdin.
+“Itchan Kala” relates to Khiva’s walled old town.
+This is incredibly well-preserved and feels almost like stepping into a movie set or a scene from Aladdin.

 You can purchase a ticket on arrival which for $10, grants you access to the majority of the museums, mosques and exhibits in old Khiva.
 Be aware that some sites, such as the Islom-Hoja Minaret, are not included in the admission price.